Autumn call is now closed – thank you to all who applied!

 • Ville Mustonen, University of Helsinki – Bioinformatics, Computational Biology, Evolution

-• Matti Nykter, Tampere University – Computational Biology, Cancer Genomics, Bioinformatics
+• Matti Nykter, Tampere University – Computational Biology, Cancer Genomics, Bioinformatics (PhD student from the spring call)

 • Lassi Paavolainen, University of Helsinki – Image-Based Profiling, Deep Learning, Bioimage Informatics, High-Content Analysis